kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 Whisper's encoder is not choosing a word.
 It is building a continuous representation from acoustic frames.
 The new experimental **Phone Signature view** therefore looks at a distributed pattern across the top 100 vocabulary-aligned J-lens coordinates and compares that pattern with 34 frozen ARPAbet phone prototypes.

+The public explorer now uses phoneme-scale **100 ms display cells**.
+Each cell mean-pools five native 20 ms encoder states, and the 80 ms hop means adjacent cells share one state.
+A cell may still contain multiple phones, and the receptive field behind it is not local to those 100 ms.

+The validation numbers below come from phone-aligned **native 20 ms midpoint states**, not from the pooled 100 ms display cells.
+The public cell labels apply the same frozen prototypes after pooling, so they are a visualization rather than a separately validated 100 ms phone classifier.

 The preliminary speaker-disjoint development results are much stronger:

 - Phone information decoded directly from the encoder residual states rises to about **91% macro-F1 at L3**.